New York Solar – Everything You Need to Know

 - Take 30% off for the federal tax credit – $3,802.50

 - Apply your state rebate on the original purchase price – $2,000

 After we deduct those costs, we arrive at $6,872.50 – Wow!

 But don’t stop there because you will also be saving money on your yearly electric bills.
-Your first year’s savings should be around $1,190.58 so you can take that off the top as well to arrive at $5,681.92.
+Your first year’s savings (basically, how much you would’ve paid the utility for the electricity your solar produces) should be around $1,190.58 so you can take that off the top as well to arrive at $5,681.92.
 So after all is said and done, you’re basically paying a third of the price for your solar panel system after the first year.
 That’s pretty amazing!
-Remember that your utility bills will go up a little bit over time, so your yearly savings will continue to grow as well!
+Also, New York utilities generally raise their rates about 1.7% each year, so your yearly savings will continue to grow as well!